Dhaval1094/RocketApp/README.md

 This is a demo application for fetch rocket details and it's launch data provided by Appolo's GraphQL API.

 This project follows MVVM architecture.
-RxSwift is used for acheave ViewModel binding.
+RxSwift is used for ViewModel binding.

 Moya is used for managing Network layer.